Say Goodbye to Financial Stress

 • 3.
 Do you do taxes?

 No, taxes make my stomach hurt.
-However, I am happy to refer you to a good tax person.
+However, I am happy to refer you to a good tax preparer as I know numerous qualified tax folks.

 • 4.
 Do I need a bookkeeper and a tax preparer?